 If you’re keen to work for yourself but are struggling to come up with a business idea, you could consider franchising.

-Popular franchise businesses in the UK include Costa Coffee, Home Instead, RED Driving School, and many more.
-The type of work you do will depend on what type of franchise you decide to buy into.
+Popular franchise businesses in the UK include Costa Coffee, Home Instead, RED Driving School, and more.
+The type of work you do will depend on the type of franchise you decide to buy into.

-For example, as a driving instructor who has bought into a franchise, you’ll usually work independently and be given pupils to teach (and often a car too!) by the company that the franchise opportunity is with.
-Whereas if you decide to buy into a Costa Coffee franchise, a great deal of your time might be spent hiring staff and overseeing the everyday running of the coffee shop.
+For example, a driving instructor who has bought into a franchise will usually work independently and be given pupils to teach (and often a car, too) by the franchise.
+Whereas, if you decide to buy into a Costa Coffee franchise, a great deal of your time might be spent hiring staff and overseeing the everyday running of the coffee shop.

-The main benefit of buying into a franchise is that you’ll have the independence associated with running a small business while having the support of a big business network with an established reputation and image.
+The main benefit of buying into a franchise is that you’ll have the independence of running a small business with the support of a larger network with an established reputation and image.

 The best way to choose a franchise if you’re unsure about the type of work you’d like to do is to consider which franchises are available and, out of these, which ones would attract the most customers in your local area.

-It’s also unlikely that franchisers will allow multiple franchises to crop up in the same area – so it’s always best to check what’s already out there to avoid disappointment.
-If you decide that you’d like to become a franchise owner, it’s worth looking into two or three that you’re interested in buying into.
-You can then contact them and find out more about the terms they offer alongside the initial upfront costs.
+It’s also unlikely that franchisers will allow multiple franchises to crop up in the same area, so it’s always best to check what’s already out there to avoid disappointment.
+If you decide you’d like to become a franchise owner, it’s worth looking into two or three.
+You can then contact them to find out more about the terms they offer alongside the initial upfront costs.

-Franchising isn’t often a cheap option when it comes to setting up your own business as, on top of these initial investment costs, you might have to put money into hiring staff and equipment.
-With that said, many people still find franchising an attractive prospect because of the peace of mind that comes with buying into an already successful brand.
+Franchising isn’t often a cheap option when setting up your own business, as, on top of initial investment costs, you might have to put money into hiring staff and equipment.
+With that said, many people still find franchising an attractive prospect thanks to the peace of mind that comes with an already successful brand.

-On this note, it’s worth doing your research and making sure you stick to franchises that can provide evidence of their success if you want to avoid getting involved in any scams.
+Although it’s worth doing your research and sticking to franchises that can provide evidence of their success to avoid getting involved in any scams.

 Interested in buying into a franchise?